ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

 ### DeriveKey(SharedSecret, ReadOnlySpan<byte>, ReadOnlySpan<byte>, Algorithm, in KeyCreationParameters)

-Derives a key for the specified algorithm from a shared secret.
+Derives a key for the specified algorithm from a shared secret, using the specified salt and context information.

     public Key DeriveKey(
         SharedSecret sharedSecret,